-Methods: Clinical and demographic characteristics were analysed for the entire series and trends were compared by year of diagnosis.
+Methods: Clinical and demographic characteristics were analyzed for the entire series and trends were compared by year of diagnosis.
 Changes in epidemiology were examined and compared.

 Results: There were 701 patients (91.4% were men, mean age 67.6).
 Main histology was squamous cell carcinoma (41.5%).
-Squamous cell carcinoma prevailed in men (45.5%) and adenocarcinoma in women (60.3%).
-The percentage of men with lung cancer and of patients with squamous cell carcinoma was higher than in the reported worldwide data and remained throughout the 10 year period.
-Mean survival was low, with less than 10% survivors at 5 years.
+Squamous cell carcinoma prevailed in men (45.5%) and adenocarcinoma (ADC) in women (60.3%).
+The percentage of men with lung cancer and of patients with squamous cell carcinoma was higher than in the reported worldwide data and remained throughout the 10 years period.
+Mean survival was low, with < 10% survivors at 5 years.
 Stage of disease remained the main prognostic factor for survival.

-Epidemiological changes in smoking habits are affecting the pattern of lung cancer patients, with perhaps an increasing number of nonsmokers, women involved and variation in the occurrence of adenocarcinoma.[1-3] Despite treatment advances in lung cancer, it continues to be one of the most lethalcancers worldwide.
+Epidemiological changes in smoking habits are affecting the pattern of lung cancer patients, with perhaps an increasing number of non-smokers, women involved, and variation in the occurrence of adenocarcinoma (ADC).[1-3] Despite treatment advances in lung cancer, it continues to be one of the most lethal cancers worldwide.

-Lung cancer still ranks as the leading cause of tumour-related death in the world.
-Some important epidemiological factors are age, gender, and histology, and these have markedly changed in the past few years.
-Reasons could be non-smoking policies, population aging, women now smoking, improvement in histological and imaging diagnosisetc.[2-6] The patterns of change vary, mainly given the heterogeneity of smoking habits in different countries.
+Lung cancer still ranks as the leading cause of tumor-related death in the world.
+Some important epidemiological factors are age, gender and histology, and these have markedly changed in the past few years.
+Reasons could be non-smoking policies, population aging, women now smoking, improvement in histological and imaging diagnosis, etc.[2-6] The patterns of change vary, mainly given the heterogeneity of smoking habits in different countries.
 There is scattered information available concerning the various epidemiological and clinical aspects of lung cancer today, especially in Spain and in daily clinical practice.
-In order to describe how lung cancer patients are managed at our regional hospital, since 2004, all such patients that were seen at our outpatient oncology unit were prospectively registered into a hospital-based cancer registry.
-The aim of the present review is to describe their epidemiologic characteristics, focusing on gender, histology, and stage.
-Trends through years were also analysed.
+In order to describe how lung cancer patients are managed at our regional hospital, since 2004, all such patients who were seen at our outpatient oncology unit were prospectively registered into a hospital-based cancer registry.
+The aim of the present review is to describe their epidemiologic characteristics, focusing on gender, histology and stage.
+Trends through years were also analyzed.

-From the records of patients who attended during the study period (2004-2014), the following information was gathered: date of diagnosis, age at appointment, gender, tumor histology (2004 WHO classification).
-Immunohistochemical markers (CK7, CK20, TTF-1, p63) have been used at our hospital since 2007.[9-11] Tumour, node, metastasis (TNM) stage by American Joint Committee on Cancer, Seventh Edition, was also utilized.
+From the records of patients who attended during the study period (2004-2014), the following information was gathered: date of diagnosis, age at appointment, gender and tumor histology (2004 WHO classification).
+Immunohistochemical markers (CK7, CK20, TTF-1 and p63) have been used at our hospital since 2007.[9-11] Tumor-node-metastasis (TNM) stage by American Joint Committee on Cancer, Seventh Edition, was also utilized.
 Patients with non-small cell lung cancer (NSCLC) were classified by clinical parameters (clinical TNM), with small cell lung cancer (SCLC) also being classified by TNM system.
 Dates of death were included, although when the date was undefined based on records, family was contacted.
 We reported the cause of death (death without disease; death with disease).
 For patients still alive, the last follow up was recorded as 15th July, 2014.
 Survival time was calculated from the time of histological/radiological diagnosis.
 Patients had to have at least one month of follow up.

 Genetic testing, when performed, was for epidermal growth factor receptor (EGFR) and other NSCLC-driving mutations.
 Screening for drug-sensitive EGFR mutations was conducted as part of a clinical assistance program, since June 2010, by peptide nucleic acid-locked nucleic acid polymerase chain reaction clamp-based testing.
 Those not analysed have been recorded as “not determined”.
 Anaplastic lymphoma kinase (ALK) translocations were determined via fluorescence in situ hybridization since June 2012.
 We did not study K-RAS mutations as part of standard of care.
 Other aspects relevant to prognosis, such as the Eastern Cooperative Oncology Group score, treatment type, weight loss, smoking habits were not recorded.